 The input TOI consists in the AC modulated voltage output of the readout of each bolometer.
 The input has previously been decompressed, and converted from internal digital units to voltage via a constant factor.
 The TOI has a regular sampling at the acquisition frequency of facq=180.373700+-0.000050 Hz.
-There are almost no missing data in the TOIs, except for few hundred samples of 545 and 857GHz TOIs which are lost in the on-board compression due to saturation on the Galactic Center crossings.
+There are almost no missing data in the TOIs, except for few hundred samples of 545 and 857 GHz TOIs which were lost in the on-board compression due to saturation on the Galactic Center crossings.